Doxuno

 DTSA WHISTLEBLOWER IMMUNITY NOTICE

-• An individual shall not be held criminally or civilly liable under any federal or state trade-secret law for the disclosure of a trade secret that is made in a complaint or other document filed in a lawsuit or other proceeding, if such filing is made under seal.
+• An individual shall not be held criminally or civilly liable under any federal or state trade-secret law for the disclosure of a trade secret made in a complaint or other document filed in a lawsuit or other proceeding, if such filing is made under seal.

 • An individual who files a lawsuit for retaliation by the Company for reporting a suspected violation of law may disclose the trade secret to the individual's attorney and use the trade-secret information in the court proceeding, provided the individual files any document containing the trade secret under seal and does not disclose the trade secret except pursuant to court order.